the big world

 Ingredients

-1lb diced potatoes,
+1lb cut potatoes,

 1lb cauliflower,

-1lb diced carrots, 1lb,
+1lb sliced carrots,

 3 spring onions